How to Become a Notary in Alabama

 How much does it cost to become a notary public in Alabama?

-The cost to become a notary in Alabama is as follows:
+The cost to become a notary in Alabama includes:

 - $10 – The filing fee to process a notary commission application.